-Unless the low income criteria is met, transport will not be provided to a school if:
+Unless the low income criteria is met, transport will not be provided to a school if any of the following bullet points apply:

 - There is any nearer school to the home for which a parent did not apply on the original admission application. - There is any nearer available school which was listed as a lower preference on the original admission application. - The parent has rejected an offer of a place at any nearer school.